Your fantasy league strategy is a data driven strategy

 Just as sports have got deeper into using data to improve their performance.
 The same is true of business.

-Putting fantasy league data driven strategies into your work life
+Putting fantasy league strategy into your business and create data driven marketing strategies

 Websand is a marketing automation platform, and we are a data driven marketing business.
 We help businesses to devise and implement marketing strategies based on the data they collect everyday.